 • Administration Costs: The scoring and form completion process are highly time consuming compared to other assessment methods with clear right or wrong answers (e.g., job knowledge tests); The number of applicants and competencies measured also have minor influences on the length of rating process.

-• Utility/ROI: In scenarios when applicants are in favor of being evaluated on the basis of their work experience rather than standardized test, accomplishment record can produce higher return on investment.
-However, investing time and effort to build up and carry out this assessment method may not be a relevant strategy in situations where applicants have no concern to traditional tests.
+• Utility/ROI: In scenarios when applicants are in favor of being evaluated on the basis of their work experience rather than standardized test, accomplishment record can produce a higher return on investment.
+However, investing time and effort to build up and carry out this assessment method may not be relevant in situations where applicants have no concern for traditional tests.

 • Common Uses: Commonly used to avoid applicants’ negative reaction to traditional tests or “look-alikes” test.
 Accomplishment Record is also typically used as a screening device prior to a job interview.

 Developed on the basis of behavioral consistency which states that past behavior is the best representatives for one’s behavior and future conduct, Biographical data test aims to predict overall performance for a given occupation by using items about past events and behaviors that can be reflections of personality attributes, interests, experiences, interests, skills and abilities.

 • Applicant Reactions: Disapproving reactions can be observed from applicants as some bi data items may not appear to be job-related and therefore, considered unfair and invasive.

 • Subgroup Differences: Biographical data test typically have less adverse impact on minority groups than do many other candidate assessment methods; However, to avoid being biased and stereotyping, biodata Items should be carefully written and should be based on experiences under a person’s control (i.e., what a person did rather than what was done to the person).

 • Administration Method: Administered individually but can be administered to large numbers of applicants via paper and pencil or electronically at one time.